UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 As we're using RStudio, we can preview our data-set by selecting it from the "Environment" tab.

-We can begin exploring our dataset right away, pulling out columns by specifying them using the `$` operator (RStudio will autocomplete, and offer suggested column names as you type.
+We can begin exploring our dataset right away, pulling out columns by specifying them using the `$` operator (RStudio will auto-complete, and offer suggested column names as you type.
 You can accept the suggestion by pressing "tab", and select from the list of possible selections using the up and down arrow keys):

 ~~~